testingisdocumenting/znai/znai-docs/documentation/snippets/java-doc.md

 # Method Params With References

-Use the [Code References](snippets/code-references) file to link API parameters to reference pages.
+Use the [Code References](snippets/code-references) file to link method parameters to reference pages.

 To do that, define references in a CSV file, using a two column format: `type-or-variable-name, link`.